frankievalentine/dotfiles/README.md

 - **icons/**: This contains icons that are used for the main applications that are added to the Dock array.
 - **scripts/cli.sh**: Important software necessary to run our dots first.
 This step also executes our Brewfile.
 To note Corepack is enabled by default.
 If you aren't familiar with Corepack see the Node.js documentation.
 It includes optional global packages, but we are not using those in favor of run scripts.
 - **scripts/dots.sh**: The dotfile run script.
 This is where we install and configure all the apps we use.
-- **scripts/apps.sh**: This adds the necessary applications to be persistent in the Dock.
 - **scripts/mac.sh**: `mac.sh` is a simple script that installs some sane macOS defaults, and so on.
 Some of the settings aren't able to be set through this method, look to the `macos-defaults.md` file for more settings to be set manually.
 Tweak this script, and occasionally run `./scripts/mac.sh` from the dotfiles source directory from time to time to keep your environment fresh and up-to-date.
 A great resource to look at for considering some defaults for your own dotfiles is [MacOS Defaults](https://macos-defaults.com/).
 - **scripts/ssh.sh**: Creates an SSH key for the new machine.
 Otherwise login through the Github CLI to begin using git.

 - *Optional script* - **scripts/fonts.sh**: Installs and configures all Google fonts.
 It is a large install, but helpful for designing.
+- *Optional script* - **scripts/apps.sh**: This adds the necessary applications to be persistent in the Dock.
+Intentionally not included in the dots script because not all persistent apps are included in the Homebrew bundle installation.
+You can edit this to add your persistent apps and run post installation of all necessary apps.

+## Before Installing

+If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
+First of all you'll need to fork this repo.
+After that you can tweak it the way you want.

+1. Go to the [`.mac`](./scripts/mac.sh) file and adjust the system and network name to your preferred system name.

+2. Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
+Use [their search page](https://formulae.brew.sh/cask/) to check if the app you want to install is available.
+There is also some Mac App Store specific apps included in this Brewfile which require you to be signed in to an Apple Account.

+3. Go to [`.config/git/.gitconfig`](./.config/git/.gitconfig) and update your preferred git configuration.

 ## Install

 After backing up your Mac you may now follow these install instructions to setup a new one.

-1. Update macOS to the latest version through system preferences
+1. Update macOS to the latest version through system preferences (if not updated already)

 2. Clone this repo to `~/.dotfiles` with: